 There has been another development in the unfolding initiative of the To the Stars Academy of Arts and Science.
 Dr. Hal Puthoff rarely speaks publicly about his work on a range of exotic projects.
-June 8, 2018 in Las Vegas marked an exception to this policy.
+June 8, 2018 in Las Vegas marked an exception to this policy when he spoke at a joint conference of the Society for Scientific Exploration (SSE) and the International Remote Viewing Association (IRVA).
 Puthoff’s background is quite extraordinary and is summarized on the TTS/AAS website as follows:

 - Dr. Harold E. Puthoff is the co-founder and Vice President of Science and Technology of TTS Academy.
 Since 1985, Dr. Puthoff has served as President and CEO of EarthTech International, Inc. (ETI), and Director of the Institute for Advanced Studies at Austin (IASA).
 He has published numerous papers on electron-beam devices, lasers and space propulsion and has patents issued in the laser, communications, and energy fields.
 Dr. Puthoff’s professional background spans more than five decades of research at General Electric, Sperry, the National Security Agency, Stanford University and SRI International.
 Dr. Puthoff regularly advises NASA , the Department of Defense and intelligence communities, corporations and foundations on leading-edge technologies and future technology trends.
 He earned his Ph.D. from Stanford University in 1967 and won a Who’s Who Lifetime Achievement in 2017 that recognizes individuals that have achieved greatness in their industry and have excelled in their field for at least 20 years.